UAE sites, hotel-info and literature

-- Qarn Nazwa for resident Pharaoh Eagle Owls and wintering Variable Wheatear.
+Qarn Nazwa for resident Pharaoh Eagle Owls and wintering Variable Wheatear.

-- Khor al-Beida for resident Crab Plovers and wintering Great Knot (access can be difficult).
+- Khor al-Beida for resident Crab Plovers and wintering Great Knot (access can be very difficult).

 - Masafi Wadi for mountain species like Scrub Warbler and wintering Plain Leaf Warbler.

 - Ra's Dibba for seabird watching any time of year.

 - Fujairah Port Beach for seabird watching any time of year.

 - Green Mubazzarah for migrants and wintering birds.